 The 30%+

-Provides a safe space for racialized employes at the Foundation to share their authentic voices and learn from each other's lived experiences.
+This ERG aims to provide a safe space for racialized employees at the Foundation to share their authentic voices and learn from each other's lived experiences.
 The goal is to support each other by:

 • Creating an environment where issues and concerns that matter to us can be openly discussed and addressed;